U.S. condemns attacks in Iran - State Dept

-WASHINGTON The United States condemned a militant attack in the Iranian capital of Tehran on Wednesday, the State Department spokeswoman said in a statement.
+WASHINGTON (Reuters) - The United States condemned a militant attack in the Iranian capital of Tehran on Wednesday, the State Department spokeswoman said in a statement.

 "The United States condemns the terrorist attacks in Tehran today," said Heather Nauert, the State Department spokeswoman.
 "The depravity of terrorism has no place in a peaceful, civilized world."